imnotnet/njRAT-All-Versions/README.md

 ### THAT FILE INFECT NESHTA I HATE IT!!!
 IM CURRENTLY GETTING RID OF ALL INFECTED ONES!!!
-### AND I AM CLEANING THE INFECTED FILES ASAP!!!
+AND I AM CLEANING THE INFECTED FILES ASAP!!!
+MY FRIEND SEND ME SOME OF FOR MY COLLECTION!!!
+HE DID NOT KNOW IT WAS INFECTED, FORGIVE HIM BECAUSE I ALREADY GOT ANGRY FOR AT HIM FOR THIS!!!

 <b>This is a collection, it's not organized.
 It's not a collection of the *best* versions, every single one is being archived.
 It's simply a collection of *every* njrat version ever made, any version with *backdoors*, I will add info.